kosni68/HoverSerial/README.md

-# HoverSerial Python
+# HoverSerial Raspberry Pi

- • This Script uses the Serial interface to communicate and send commands to the hoverboard
+ • This Python Script uses the Serial interface to communicate and send commands to the hoverboard

  • Firmware hack the hoverboard find this Link : https://github.com/EFeru/hoverboard-firmware-hack-FOC